- Worldwide some 200 000 homicides occur among youth 10–29 years of age each year, which is 43% of the total number of homicides globally each year.

 Risk factors within the community and wider society

-- gangs and a local supply of guns and illicit drugs;
+- gangs and a local supply of illicit drugs;

 - high income inequality;